Skip to main content

 Understand how capital gains on shares, property, and other assets are taxed under the India-France DTAA — Article 14 provisions, the 2026 Amending Protocol expanding India's taxing rights, domestic rates, foreign tax credit mechanism, and compliance steps for French investors.

-11 min readBy Manu RaoUpdated April 2026
+11 min readBy Anuj SinghReviewed by Dev RaoUpdated June 2026

 Signed